A Sermon on Romans 12:4-5Read more

 The modern ecumenical movement has made a profound impact on the contemporary Christian understanding of unity.
 But what overlap, if any, does this movement have with biblical unity?
-An essential point for evangelical Christians to remember, says Dr. Martyn Lloyd-Jones, is the inevitability of the unity of the church.
-Because the church is a spiritual society, called the body of Christ, there will necessarily be true unity.
-While rightly critical of the ecumenical movement, we must nevertheless acknowledge the importance of not only invisible unity, but visible unity of the church.
+In this sermon on Romans 12:4–5 titled “One Body,” Dr. Lloyd-Jones reminds that an essential point for evangelical Christians to remember is the inevitability of the unity of the church.
+Because the church is a spiritual society called the body of Christ, there will necessarily be true unity.
 Striving to maintain visible unity is a necessity because evangelical Christians believe what the Bible says.
-Still, says Dr. Lloyd-Jones, the character of our unity is spiritual – it cannot be manufactured by men.
-It is the supernatural result of the creative work of the Holy Spirit.
+Still, says Dr. Lloyd-Jones, the character of the church’s unity is spiritual – it cannot be manufactured by people as it is the supernatural result of the creative work of the Holy Spirit.
 Only when a person is born again and baptized into the body of Christ can genuine Christian unity occur.
-This along with the error of separating unity from the whole person – in a particular a man’s mind through doctrine – is the biggest error of the ecumenical movement.
-While some Christians rally around the claim “doctrine divides,” Dr. Lloyd-Jones offers a pointed biblical challenge saying you cannot have true unity by suppressing thought and denying a person’s ability to think about Truth.
-Evangelical Christians need to hear afresh this important message from Romans 12:4 on Christian unity, doctrine, and the ecumenical moment.
+This along with the error of separating unity from the whole person – in a particular a person’s mind through doctrine – is the biggest error of the ecumenical movement.
+While some Christians rally around the claim “doctrine divides,” Dr. Lloyd-Jones offers a pointed biblical challenge saying there cannot be true unity by suppressing thought and denying a person’s ability to think about truth.
+Evangelical Christians need to hear afresh this important message on Christian unity, doctrine, and the ecumenical moment.

 About Dr. Martyn Lloyd-Jones